coyite/coyite/README.md

 </p>

-<p>Please don't be scared to interact!
+<p>Please interact!
 I'm a bit shy and can be awkward, but I'm always open for a chat.
 I would love to meet new people and make some friends! ♡</p>
 <p>I don't ship, but I don't mind ships (pretty neutral on the majority of them) and you're free to int as long as it's nothing bad</p>